brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 There are some spells that can grant these abilities too, such as Knock to open locks and Pass Without Trace to make the party good at sneaking, so some spellcasters can fill this role, assuming they can spare the spell slots.

 ### <a name="ExplorationRoles-Knowledge"></a>Knowledge

-<p>Knowing stuff about the things we encounter.
+<dfn>Knowledge characters</dfn> know facts about the things your party encounters.
 In D&D, having a successful roll in a knowledge skill allows you to ask the DM for hints.
-Usually requires a good Intelligence stat, but can also be achieved with proficiency or expertise in knowledge skills.</p>
+Usually requires a good Intelligence stat, but can also be achieved with proficiency or expertise in knowledge skills.

-<p>Classes that rely on intelligence are natural fits here.
+Classes that rely on intelligence are natural fits here.
 Wizards and Artificers top the list, but some other subclasses, like the Arcane Archer Fighter or Arcane Trickster Rogue, also need it.
-Other classes don't explicitly need a high intelligence, but can still work well as Knowledge types, such as the Knowledge Cleric or some Bards.</p>
+Other classes don't explicitly need a high intelligence, but can still work well as Knowledge types, such as the Knowledge Cleric or some Bards.

-<p>It's also very possible to be good in just one knowledge skill, even if you're not broadly good at all of them.
-Rangers, for instance, often pick Nature as a skill proficiency, even though they may not know much about royal lineages or magic effects.</p>
+It's also very possible to be good in just one knowledge skill, even if you're not broadly good at all of them.
+Rangers, for instance, often pick Nature as a skill proficiency, even though they may not know much about royal lineages or magic effects.

 ### <a name="ExplorationRoles-Scout"></a>Scout

-Stealth, perception, tracking skills.
+<dfn>Scout characters</dfn> cover stealth, perception, and tracking skills.
 Usually involves a high Wisdom stat and/or Perception skill.
 Survival and Stealth skills help too.

 One class is the undisputed king of this, and that is Ranger.
 Other classes can be built to fill this role, provided they have good scores in Stealth and Perception.
 (Monks and Rogues can make very decent Scouts.)
 Some magical spells, like Arcane Eye or Beast Sense, can also be used to scout.